 Our Clinical Research 101 series takes an in-depth look at key steps and tips for navigating the clinical research process.
 The ninth installment in our Clinical Research 101 series is by Erin Cherban, Chief Clinical Research Officer at CHÉOS.
 The following is an overview of the recent changes to GCP guidelines.
 A video presentation of this information is available here.

 In the past, Ms. Cherban worked for CHÉOS and the CTN for over ten years and in the interim, served as Director of Clinical Research Operations at the Rick Hansen Institute.
 Her clinical support expertise includes clinical trial concept and protocol development; international, multi-centre clinical trial project management; monitoring/auditing clinical trial sites; and collaborative leadership of multidisciplinary teams.
+If you would like to inquire about our services, please submit your request here.

 Do you know that Health Canada is adopting an update to Good Clinical Practice?